rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/_index.md

 ---
-title: Adding Pod Security Policies
+title: Pod Security Policies
 weight: 3150
 ---

+## Adding Pod Security Policies

-Using {{< product >}}, you can create a Pod Security Policy using our GUI rather than creating a .yaml file.
+Using {{< product >}}, you can create a Pod Security Policy using our GUI rather than creating a YAML file.

 1. From the **Global** view, select **Security** > **Pod Security Policies** from the main menu.
 Then click **Add Policy**.